neilotoole/errgroup/README.md

 "drop-in" alternative to `errgroup` as possible, this blocking behavior is an accepted deviation.

-Relatedly: the capacity of `qCh` is controlled by `qSize`, but it's probable an alternative implementation could be built that uses a (growable) slice acting - if `qCh` is full - as a buffer for functions passed to `Go`.
+Noting that the capacity of `qCh` is controlled by `qSize`, it's probable an alternative implementation could be built that uses a (growable) slice acting - if `qCh` is full - as a buffer for functions passed to `Go`.
 Consideration of this potential design led to this [issue](https://github.com/golang/go/issues/20352)